MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 Here are the files we'll need to create:

-- `Cargo.toml`: file with Rust dependencies
+- `Cargo.toml`: file with Rust dependencies.
-- `pyproject.toml`: file with Python build info
+- `pyproject.toml`: file with Python build info.
-- `requirements.txt`: Python build dependencies
+- `requirements.txt`: Python build dependencies.

 Start by copying the `Cargo.toml` and `pyproject.toml` files from this repository - they contain the